skx/assembler/README.md

     &{{INSTRUCTION add} [{REGISTER rbx} {REGISTER rcx}]}
     &{{INSTRUCTION int} [{NUMBER 0x80}]}

-(The lexer would give a simple stream of tokens, instead of the parsed instructions and their operands.
-But the same basic usage is present.)
+### Adding New Instructions

+This is how you might add a new instruction to the assembler, for example you might add `jmp 0x00000` or some similar instruction:

+* Add a new token-type for the instruction to [token/token.go](token/token.go)
+  * i.e. Update `known` to map to an instruction.
+* Add a new table-entry to [parser/parser.go](parser/parser.go)
+  * i.e. Set the instruction-length in `parseInstruction`
+* Generate the appropriate output in `compiler/compiler.go`
+  * i.e. Emit the opcode

-In the future we'll have `cmd/compiler` to run the compilation process, but that is still work in progress.
+Ideally in the future we wouldn't need to update both the tokenizer __and__ the parser, but this is a work in progress.

-## Debugging
+### Debugging Generated Binaries

 Launch the binary under gdb: